Cecil B. DeMille: Era Westerns, Paradise, and World War I

 While filming The Captive in 1915, an extra, Charles Chandler, died on set when another extra failed to heed DeMille's orders to unload all guns for rehearsal.
-DeMille instructed the guilty man to leave town and never revealed his name.
+DeMille instructed the guilty man to leave town and never reveal his name.
 Lasky and DeMille maintained Chandler's widow on the payroll and, according to leading actor House Peters Sr., DeMille refused to stop production for Chandler's funeral.
-Peters said that he encouraged the cast to attend the funeral with him anyway since DeMille would not be able to shoot the film without him.
+Peters said that he encouraged the cast to attend the funeral with him anyway, since DeMille would not be able to shoot the film without him.
 On July 19, 1916, the Jesse Lasky Feature Play Company merged with Adolph Zukor's Famous Players Film Company, becoming Famous Players–Lasky.
 Zukor became president, Lasky vice president, DeMille director-general, and Goldwyn chairman of the board.
 Famous Players–Lasky later fired Goldwyn for frequent clashes with Lasky, DeMille, and Zukor.
 While on a European vacation in 1921, DeMille contracted rheumatic fever in Paris.
 He was confined to bed and unable to eat.
-His poor physical condition upon his return home affected the production of his 1922 film Manslaughter.
+His poor physical condition upon returning home affected the production of his 1922 film Manslaughter.
 According to Richard Birchard, DeMille's weakened state during production may have led to the film being received as uncharacteristically substandard.

-During World War I, the Famous Players–Lasky organized a military company underneath the National Guard, the Home Guard, made up of film studio employees, with DeMille as captain.
+During World War I, Famous Players–Lasky organized a military company under the National Guard, the Home Guard, made up of film studio employees, with DeMille as captain.
 Eventually, the Guard was enlarged to a battalion and recruited soldiers from other film studios.
 They took time off weekly to practice military drills.
 Additionally, during the war, DeMille volunteered for the Justice Department's Intelligence Office, investigating friends, neighbors, and others he came in contact with in connection with the Famous Players–Lasky.
 He also volunteered for the Intelligence Office during World War II.
 DeMille considered enlisting in World War I, but stayed in the U.S. and made films.
 He did take a few months to set up a movie theater for the French front.
 Famous Players–Lasky donated the films.
 DeMille and Adams adopted Katherine Lester in 1920, whom Adams had found in the orphanage she directed.
 (Note: Katherine's father had been killed in World War I and her mother had died of tuberculosis.
 To DeMille's dismay, Katherine became an actress; however, she ultimately gained his approval.
 In 1936 she married actor Anthony Quinn.)
-In 1922, the couple adopted Richard deMille.
+In 1922, the couple adopted Richard DeMille.
 (Note: After the death of William deMille, DeMille revealed to Richard DeMille that William was his father and he had been born to William and a mistress.
 DeMille had adopted him to avoid revealing the affairs to William's wife.
 The mistress could not keep the boy due to her tuberculosis.
 DeMille became a notable psychiatrist, filmmaker and writer.)